lugui1998/Instant-File-Share/README.md

 Instant File Share is a project that allows users to share files by generating a URL with a single click on the context menu of any file.

-It is a standalone solution which is focused on simplicity and ease of use and not on security (yet).
-Hence why it uses HTTP instead of HTTPS by default.
+It is a standalone solution which is focused on simplicity and ease of use.

 This works by setting up a http server on the local machine and then serving the file on a randomly generated route.
 Forwarding the port is necessary so requests to the generated URL are not blocked by the router.